gregory-ledenev/Vert.x-EasyRouting/README.md

 EasyRouting `Application` includes support of Templates so some files in local file system can be rendered according to a Template Model.
 To start, you should register a template engine with an `Application` using the `templateEngine()` method.
-Note: only Thymeleaf included in dependence.
+Note: only Thymeleaf Template Engine included in dependencies.
 If you need to use other types - add appropriate dependencies to your app.

 ```java
 new TestApplication().